department-of-veterans-affairs/veteran-facing-services-tools/README.md

 ### 3. Pull `master` and publish

 * Switch to `master` and run `git pull`
-* Run the prepublish script to publish everything to `dist/formation`: `npm run pre-publish`
+* Run the prepublish script: `npm run pre-publish`.
+This builds the module's assets and copies everything to `dist/formation`
-* Change directory to `dist/formation` and verify that you have the new version number locally in `package.json`
+* Change directory to `dist/formation` and verify that the version number is correct in the `package.json` file.
 * Publish changes to NPM: `npm publish`.

 > As mentioned above, you must be registered with NPM and have the proper rights to publish the `@department-of-veterans-affairs/formation` package.

 ### 4. Update consuming apps

-The last step is to update the `package.json` files of consuming apps to use the new version of `@department-of-veterans-affairs/formation`.
+The last step is to update the `package.json` files of consuming apps to use the latest version of `@department-of-veterans-affairs/formation`.
+For example, if you are working with the `vets-website` project, open the `vets-website`'s `package.json` to update the version number of the `@department-of-veterans-affairs/formation` entry listed in the `dependencies` section.
+The version number should match what you just published to NPM.

 ## Deployment

-Jenkins automatically publishes the content to GitHub Pages (the `gh-pages` branch on this repository) on pushes to `master`.
+Jenkins automatically publishes the content to GitHub Pages (the `gh-pages` branch on this repository) on pushes/merges to `master`.

 To make changes:

 - create a branch off `master`
 - make changes
 - create a PR
-- ensure PR is approved and Jenkins tests pass (GitHub will not let you merge without these two)
+- ensure the PR is approved and Jenkins tests pass (GitHub will not let you merge without these two)
 - merge to `master` and Jenkins will automatically deploy.

 ## Choosing a design system for Vets.gov